Updated November 21, 2025.

 How many open jobs are available in that new industry?

-How does your mental health influence your timing?
+And how does your mental health (including workplace burnout) influence your timing?

 What are your top priorities in and outside of your career?